|

 disorders that affects the child's ability to control

-depending on which areas of the brain have been
+depend on which areas of the brain are

 - Mental Retardation;